leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-24.md

 IANA maintains a registry for ice-options identifiers under the Specification Required policy as defined in "Guidelines for Writing an IANA Considerations Section in RFCs" [RFC5226].

 ICE options are of unlimited length according to the syntax in Section 4.6; however, they are RECOMMENDED to be no longer than 20 characters.
 This is to reduce message sizes and allow for efficient parsing.
-ICE options are defined at the session leve..
+ICE options are defined at the session level.

 A registration request MUST include the following information: